What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 - Smart locks maintain digital entry logs showing exactly when a key or code was used to open the door

-- Indoor security cameras can be placed in common areas of a unit, though rules on placement vary, and you should check local privacy laws before pointing a camera toward spaces where others might reasonably expect privacy.
+- Indoor security cameras can be placed in common areas of a unit, though rules on placement vary — check local privacy laws before pointing a camera toward spaces where others might reasonably expect privacy

-If a recording captures a landlord entering without notice, that footage can carry significant weight in a tribunal or court proceeding.
-It removes the “word against word” element from the dispute entirely.
+If a recording captures a landlord entering without notice, that footage carries real weight in a tribunal or court.
+It removes the “word against word” problem entirely.

 Landlord Entering Without Permission Rights: How to Respond Formally

-Once you have documented the situation, the next step is a formal response.
-This does not have to be aggressive or confrontational.
-A calm, written record of what happened and what you expect going forward is often enough to stop the behavior and, if necessary, support a formal complaint.
+Once you have documented the situation, take a formal written step.
+A calm, factual account of what happened and what you expect going forward is often enough to stop the behavior and, if needed, support a formal complaint.

-Responding formally protects you.
-It creates a paper trail that shows you raised the issue in a reasonable, professional way before escalating to an authority.
+A formal response creates a paper trail.
+It shows you raised the issue professionally before escalating to an authority.

 Writing a Formal Notice to Your Landlord

-A written notice to your landlord does not need to be written by a lawyer to be effective.
+A notice to your landlord does not need a lawyer to be effective.
 It does need to be clear, factual, and sent in a way that creates a delivery record.

 A well-structured notice should include: